-Consent to search

-Asking a person for consent to search does not convert the encounter into an investigative detention as long as:

-The person's consent was freely and voluntarily given;

-He has apparent authority to give consent to search the area or item; and

-You did not exceed the scope provided, express or implied.
+You returned the identification as soon as practic otherwise a reasonable person may no longer feel fr leave.
+Consent to search Asking a person for consent to search does not conver encounter into an investigative detention as long as: t the ☐ The person's consent was freely and voluntarily given n; He has apparent authority to give consent to search area or item; and h the ☐ You did not exceed the scope provided, express or imp lied.

-These cases represent binding authority from New York, the 2nd Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Massachusetts, the 1st Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.